rlworkgroup/garage/docs/user/installation.rst

     ./scripts/setup_macos.sh --mjkey path-to-your-mjkey.txt

+Please note that the setup script for macOS relies on homebrew to install dependencies.
+If you don't already have homebrew, the script will attempt to install it.
+If you do have homebrew, make sure that your user has permission to install things with it.
+Sometimes npm and brew compete for control over folders, and it's easy to mess up folder permissions when trying to resolve those conflicts.
+If you run into these issues, a clean install of homebrew usually solves them.

 If all of the system dependencies were installed correctly, then the exact version of common RL environments that work with garage can be installed via
 pip: